-Online residential property agent services platform enables real estate buyers to acquire information about residential properties online and provides business opportunities and transaction tools to agents.
+Empowered by property technologies that utilize cloud, big data, and AI, online residential property agent services platform enables real estate buyers to acquire information about residential properties online and provides business opportunities and transaction tools to agents.
 It spearheads a new form of agent service, merging the best of online and traditional property agent service model into an integrated online and offline transaction experience.
-Utilizing cloud, big data and AI technologies, these platforms are in the midst of revolutionizing traditional property agent service market to support technology-empowered transaction experience for both agents and real estate buyers.
+Furthermore, these platforms are in the midst of revolutionizing traditional property agent service market to support technology-empowered transaction experience for both agents and real estate buyers.
 Through the network effects and efficiency improvement it creates, online residential property agent service platform will ultimately change how agents conduct their businesses and solves the pain points in traditional property agent services market.